tucca-cellag/tucca-rna-seq/README.md

 </div>

-**`tucca-cellag/tucca-rna-seq`** is a modular RNA-Seq workflow developed in the [Kaplan Lab at TUCCA][1] and is adaptable for most RNA-Seq projects.
+**`tucca-cellag/tucca-rna-seq`** is a modular RNA-Seq workflow developed in the [Kaplan Lab at TUCCA][tucca].
+It provides a complete, end-to-end pipeline that processes raw FASTQ files through quality control, quantification, differential expression, and pathway enrichment analysis.

-Initially, this workflow was tailored for cellular agriculture research, focusing on the analysis of muscle and fat cell transcriptomes.
-Over time, it has been expanded into a flexible and modular tool suitable for a broad range of RNA-Seq applications.
-Its adaptable design allows for easy modification to fit various experimental needs beyond its original scope.
+Initially tailored for cellular agriculture research on muscle and fat cell transcriptomes, the workflow has been designed with modularity and flexibility at its core.
+This allows users to easily customize the pipeline by adding, removing, or modifying steps to suit a broad range of RNA-Seq applications and experimental designs.

-This workflow was developed using the [Snakemake][1.5] workflow management system. `tucca-rna-seq` is a standardized usage Snakemake workflow that follows the [best practices][2.5] laid out in the Snakemake documentation (as of Snakemake v9.3) and can be found in the [Snakemake Workflow Catalog][3].
+This workflow was developed using the [Snakemake][snakemake] workflow management system. `tucca-rna-seq` is a standardized usage Snakemake workflow that follows the [best practices][best-prac] laid out in the Snakemake documentation (as of Snakemake v9.3) and can be found in the [Snakemake Workflow Catalog][swc].

 ---